Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Comparison with Gaia Apsis

-In Fig.\ \ref{fig:Hyalogg}, top, we plot the Apsis deduced surface gravity for stars in the Hyades as a function of their BP-RP colour.
-On the left we show the GSP-Phot derived log\,g.
+The top panel of Fig.\ \ref{fig:Hyalogg} shows the surface gravity for stars in the Hyades as a function of their BP-RP colour as deduced by Apsis, and the left panel shows the log\,g derived by GSP-Phot.
 Similar to the T$_{\rm eff}$ estimates, log\,g follows a smooth, monotonic relation with colour for BP-RP$\lessapprox$1.35\,mag.
 In the colour range 1.35$<$BP-RP$<$3.0\,mag, GSP-Phot log\,g estimates bifurcate.
-For BP-RP$<$3.0\,mag GSP-Phot log\,g\,[cm/s$^2$] estimates are typically 0.1 to 0.2 lower than suggested by the isochrone, while they fall above the isochrone value by $\approx$0.03 for redder colours.
-On the right we show the re-calibrated GSP-Spec log\,g estimates according to \citet{RecioBlanco2022}.
-On average the recalibration lowers log\,g\,[cm/s$^2$] by $\approx$0.3 compared to the original DR3 Apsis estimates (e.g.\ from 5.0 to 4.7).
-The log\,g\,[cm/s$^2$] values stay almost constant at 4.7\, for 0.7$<$BP-RP$<$2.2\,mag, with the exception of a dip in the range 1.35$<$BP-RP$<$1.70\,mag.
+For BP-RP$<$3.0\,mag, GSP-Phot log\,g\,[cm/s$^2$] estimates are typically 0.1 to 0.2 lower than suggested by the isochrone, while they fall above the isochrone value by $\approx$0.03 for redder colours.
+The right panel shows the recalibrated GSP-Spec log\,g estimates according to \citet{RecioBlanco2022}.
+On average, the recalibration lowers log\,g\,[cm/s$^2$] by $\approx$0.3 compared to the original DR3 Apsis estimates (e.g.\ from 5.0 to 4.7).
+The log\,g\,[cm/s$^2$] values stay almost constant at 4.7\, for 0.7$<$BP-RP$<$2.2\,mag, with the exception of a dip in the range of 1.35$<$BP-RP$<$1.70\,mag.

 Shown in the bottom of Fig.\ \ref{fig:Hyalogg} are the corresponding plots for the Pleiades.
 GSP-Phot log\,g\,[cm/s$^2$] estimates for BP-RP$<$1.7\,mag fall below the isochrone by up to 0.2.
-In the colour range 1.9$<$BP-RP$<$3.0\,mag GSP-Phot log\,g estimates bifurcate.
-For red colours (BP-RP$>$3.0\,mag) the GSP-Phot log\,g estimates are systematically higher than suggested by the best fitting isochrone.
-Akin to the single stars in the Hyades, the re-calibrated GSP-Spec log\,g\,[cm/s$^2$] estimates for Pleiades members tend to cluster around 4.7.
+In the colour range 1.9$<$BP-RP$<$3.0\,mag, GSP-Phot log\,g estimates bifurcate.
+For red colours (BP-RP$>$3.0\,mag), the GSP-Phot log\,g estimates are systematically higher than suggested by the best-fitting isochrone.
+Akin to the single stars in the Hyades, the recalibrated GSP-Spec log\,g\,[cm/s$^2$] estimates for Pleiades members tend to cluster around 4.7.